ymt2/sphinxjp.themes.tinkerturquoise/README.rst

 Feature
 =======
-* provide tinkerer blog theme like some famous blogging tool
+* A single column blogging theme tool for Tinkerer, based on turquoise color.

 Installation